opencasestudies/ocs-bp-opioid-rural-urban/README.md

 `index.html` and it will also knit the [`README.Rmd`](README.Rmd) to a markdown file (`README.md`).

-Users can skip the Data Import and Data Wrangling sections to start with the Data Visualization or Data Analysis sections if they wish.
+The case study is designed to be modular, so for example if users wish to skip Data Import and start with the Data Wrangling section they can do so.

 #### For instructors

-Instructors can skip the Data Import and Data Wrangling sections to start with the Data Analysis section if they wish.
+The case study is designed to be modular, so for example, instructors can skip sections like the Data Import, Data Wrangling, and Data Visualization to start with the Data Analysis section if they wish.

-If instructors choose to only start with the Data Visualization or Data Analysis sections then the will want to suppress evaluation of the plots following this section.

-Note: Monthly data is also available within the `data` directory.
+Note: Monthly data about opioid shipments is also available within the `data/extra` directory.
 This could be used for time series analysis.

 #### Target audience